cardstack/cardstack/packages/hub/README.md

 See the [project-wide README](https://github.com/cardstack/cardstack/blob/main/README.md) for information about running the Hub and its tests locally.

+## Deploying to staging

+Green builds of the main branch deploy hub to staging if the commit contains changes to the hub package or its dependencies.
+The deploy uses waypoint.

 ## Connecting to the database

 ### Setup AWS Session Manager ssh config